 1) The risk approaches are entirely different

 The traditional RFI/RFQ/RFP approach does nothing about the risks of actual data quality, integration scalability nor the change management issues that are likely to be barriers to deployment success.
 For risk mitigation, SaaS companies offer a Test-and-Learn (T&L) approach.
-At Solvoyo, we define a T&L as a funded project with a limited-and-meaningful scope that uses actual planning workflows, exchanges data with critical data sources on your own digital platform, all within 3-4 months.
+At Solvoyo, we define a T&L as a funded project with a limited-and-meaningful scope that uses actual planning workflows, and exchanges data with critical data sources on your own digital platform, all within 3-4 months.
 A well-run T&L removes all onboarding risks due to return on investment (ROI) estimates, data quality, and integration scalability.
 Furthermore, it exposes process change issues and change-management requirements to increase the chance of success of any IT project.

 2) It takes valuable time

-The business speed in e-commerce, omnichannel retail, CPG, and the first-tier suppliers has increased, while contemporary technology makes it much easier to complete an onboarding exercise.
-SaaS companies build and maintain industry-specific process and data templates that obviate several months of data integration, digital platform design, process design, and alignment among the three.
+The business speed in e-commerce, omnichannel retail, CPG, and first-tier suppliers has increased, while contemporary technology makes it much easier to complete an onboarding exercise.
+SaaS companies build and maintain industry-specific processes and data templates that obviate several months of data integration, digital platform design, process design, and alignment among the three.
 At the time it takes to complete a comprehensive RFI/RFP process, you can go live with a meaningful Test-and-Learn.

 3) The payment structures make traditional ROI calculations obsolete

 T&L or actual onboarding investments are much lower than their traditional counterparts.
 In reality, straightforward ROI on a SaaS solution is much faster; most likely months as opposed to years.
-It really makes no sense to force comparison of investment options between a SaaS platform and a traditional on-premise option by assuming parameters that are irrelevant for a SaaS business, e.g., an assumed duration for the life of an IT investment, frequency of software releases, and annual maintenance fees.
-The SaaS business model does not require a multi-year commitment, nor upfront hardware investment.
+It really makes no sense to force a comparison of investment options between a SaaS platform and a traditional on-premise option by assuming parameters that are irrelevant for a SaaS business, e.g., an assumed duration for the life of an IT investment, frequency of software releases, and annual maintenance fees.
+The SaaS business model does not require a multi-year commitment or upfront hardware investment.
 A true cloud-native SaaS business with multi-tenant architecture provides smooth and seamless upgrades, and maintenance happens incrementally; most important of all, they occur at the speed of business.